Skip to contents

 • playlist_display_option - what to show in the plays table?
 Either “dv_codes” (scouted codes) or “commentary” (a plain-language interpretation of the touches)

-• shortcuts - a named list that defines the keyboard shortcuts used in the app
+• click_shortcuts - a named list that defines the keyboard shortcuts used in the app when in click-scouting mode

 • transition_sets.
 If FALSE, then sets in transition are not scouted.
 After entering an attack end location (and play continues) the next click will be for the counterattack start location, with no set scouted in between.